Code-Institute-Submissions/Chilli-Growers/README.md

 ## The Scope Plane

-The site's requirement will be to inform and educate the user in a simple manner such that it doesn't feel like they are being overloaded with information.
+The site's requirement will be to inform and educate the user in a simple manner such that it doesn't feel like they are being overwhelmed with information.
 To acheive this a guide using tabs to display different information is used along with a gallery to display choices for the user.

 In short what is required:

+- A Callout
 - A Guide
 - A Gallery
-- A Callout

 ## The Structure Plane